Tetra-Pak-APIs/TetraPak.AspNet/_docs/CAT.md

 ## Actor

-We use the term "`actor`" for *the acting party that initiated a request*.
+We use the term "actor" for *the acting party that initiated a request*.
 This can be a human or some autonomous service.
-The actor must be recognized as an `identity` by the Tetra Pak Auth Services (TPAS)
+The actor must be recognized as an `identity` by the Tetra Pak Auth Services ([TPAS](#tpas))

 See also: [Identity](#identity)